Bilingual Speech Therapy Near You

 What Is Bilingual Speech Therapy?

-A bilingual speech-language pathologist is someone who is both (1) trained to treat communication disorders and (2) fluent and culturally competent in English and Spanish.
+A bilingual speech-language pathologist is someone who is trained to treat communication disorders, culturally competent, and fluent in both English and Spanish.

-Speech therapy is the analysis, assessment, and treatment of communication difficulties in children and adults.
-Speech disorders may include, but are not limited to:
+Speech therapy is the assessment, analysis, and treatment of communication difficulties in children and adults.
+Speech and language disorders may include, but are not limited to:

-For multilingual individuals, bilingual therapy is essential in identifying and treating causes of speech and language difficulties.
+For multilingual individuals, a bilingual clinician is essential in identifying and treating speech and language difficulties.

 Using these techniques, our bilingual speech therapists are capable of treating a wide range of speech and language delays and disorders in both children and adults.
 The goal of our Spanish speech therapy services is to improve communication and boost self-confidence, no matter what language our clients speak.